 —You’re big and strong, take it nice and slowly.

 It’s understandable if he picks up one of her toys, she wants it back.

-What I don’t like is when she grabs the toy and rip that out of his hand.
-I would tell her to do instead is look, please grab whatever is in his hand and take it nice and gentle.
+What I don’t like is when she grabs the toy and rips it out of his hand.
+What I would tell her to do instead is look, please grab whatever is in his hand and take it nice and gentle.